-Interstitial Cystitis clinical trials at UC Health
+Interstitial Cystitis clinical trials at University of California Health

-3 in progress, 1 open to eligible people
+5 in progress, 3 open to eligible people

 open to eligible females ages 18-80

 Sorry, not yet accepting patients